Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **force_psf** [ Type: *bool* ]

 	If True, force the use of psf fitting over aperture photometry.
-This will ignore if the approximate magnitude of the transient is greater than the brighest star used in the PSF model.
+This will ignore if the approximate magnitude of the transient is greater than the brightest star used in the PSF model.